 Celebrate their wins.

 When your spouse accomplishes something that was a challenge, reaches a milestone, or takes an active step toward fulfilling a dream, celebrate with them.
-Make a big deal – in appropriate measure – over their win.
-Brag about their win to others, as appropriate.
+Make an appropriate big deal over their win.
+Brag about their win to others.
+Take the time to notice what matters to your spouse, or when they are putting real effort into something.
 Be your spouse’s biggest cheerleader.

 Ditch the criticism.

 That doesn’t mean you sweep problems or issues under the rug.
 It does mean you don’t nag.
 Period.
 No condescending comments.
+Ongoing criticism pushes your spouse away and can kill any chance of working together toward a solution.
 Express the concerns you have clearly, privately, and with the purpose of solving a problem or offering support, not tearing down your spouse.

 Guard their reputation.